macke89/newBlog/README.md

 ## How to run the App
 1. clone or Download Repository
-2. cd into Project Folder
+2. open Terminal and cd into Project Folder
 3. run the following Commands in the Terminal:
    >composer install